 Read Vref is generated by the memory controller in all technologies.
-Write Vref is generated by the DRAM in all technologies. the memory controller generates VrefCA per DIMM for DDR4.
+Write Vref is generated by the DRAM in all technologies.
+Command Vref is generated by the DRAM in LPDDR4x/5.

+The memory controller generates VrefCA per DIMM for DDR4.
 In all cases, it has small step sizes and is trained by MRC.